sinholic/take-home-assignment/README.md

 # Introduction
 Congrats in passing the first round of interview!
 Kindly find the project assignment.
-You have 2 days to complete your assignment.
+You have 12 hours to complete your assignment.
-Do remember to consistently push your progress so that we are able to track!
+Do remember to consistently commit your progress throughout your development.

 # Getting Started
 You will need to use the **following technologies** for the project: